alibashir7/Network-Activities/README.md

 <br /><img src="https://github.com/alibashir7/Network-Activities/assets/165006117/1485ee53-87ce-4a84-9ca4-413c9c7067c5" height="80%" width="80%" alt=/>
 <br />
 <br />
+DNS (Domain Name System) is known as the phonebook of the internet.
+What DNS does is look up website names (like google.com) to find the corresponding IP addresses, which are like the internet's version of phone numbers.
+So when you type a website name into your browser, DNS helps your computer find the right IP address to connect to that website.
+Next, we will search for DNS traffic using the port number.
+In wireshark, we will type udp.port ==53.
+Type in the terminal nslookup google.com.
+This will ask the DNS server for the IP address of apple.com.
+In Wireshark, we will see a whole bunch of traffic generated.
+Essentially, we get sources and destination responses between us and the DNS server.
+In our terminal, we will see some of the IP addresses that Google.com uses.
+Once again, in the terminal, type nslooklup apple.com, and more traffic will be generated in wireshark.
 <br /><img src="https://github.com/alibashir7/Network-Activities/assets/165006117/1b090971-0b91-4dc5-8400-c6e840a45ad7" height="80%" width="80%" alt=/>
 <br />
 <br />
+Finally, we will search for RDP traffic.
+Remote Desktop Connection (RDP) allows you to access and control another computer from your own, as if you were physically present at that computer.
+It's useful for remotely troubleshooting issues, accessing files, or running programs on a different machine.
+I will search for RDP traffic by typing in wireshark tcp.port ==3389.
+As you can see, we get spammed nonstop with traffic.
+This is because we are essentially using RDP on the remote desktop connection.
 <br /><img src="https://github.com/alibashir7/Network-Activities/assets/165006117/d233b35d-f477-42fc-ae35-08a806b73b82" height="80%" width="80%" alt=/>
 <br />
 <br />